MCMS Summer School 2018

 This course is designed for incoming 6th, 7th, and 8th grade students interested in Drama.
 The purpose of this course is to provide a balanced theatre arts experience that will guide students to accomplish standards in the performing arts.
 Drama will focus on artistic interpretation and creative expression.
 The course will encourage understanding of cultural and historical awareness, and the interconnections of the arts and other disciplines.
 Students will practice the principle skills of drama, including voice, costume, improvisation, character development, the elements of storytelling, and the acting of scenes from plays.
 The newly constructed MCMS amphitheater provides an ideal setting for practice and performance.
 Acting projects will provide positive group interactions, while instruction seeks to develop language skills (both written and verbal) and appreciation of the arts through the reading, watching, creating, and performing of dramatic literature.
 Students will observe with detail, listen thoughtfully, speak effectually, and develop skills integral in school and beyond.

-IPADs for the Imagination / 4-WEEK ENRICHMENT COURSE
+Enrichment Math / 4-WEEK ENRICHMENT COURSE

 Math Skills / 4-WEEK REMEDIAL COURSE

 Designed to remediate for current 5th, 6th, and 7th graders

 This class is for current 5th, 6th, and 7th grade students who are not meeting standards in mathematics at the grade level and for students who would like to sharpen their math skills.
 There will be a review of the curriculum at that grade level with an emphasis on ensuring that all students are able to meet essential grade level math standards.
 This course is not recommended for students who are achieving at grade level in mathematics.
 Class size will be limited.